 Exploring People Engagement

-Over the last couple of months I have been beta-testing an online workshop called Exploring People Engagement with a group of clients.
+Since then, I launched an online workshop called Exploring People Engagement with a group of clients.
 As well as including a rich set of templates, this workshop covers a key subset of the APMG International Stakeholder Engagement qualification, helping people come to terms with some of the core concepts of influencing people.
 Some might go on to then take the full training and exam.

 Leading Yourself online

-I launched at the beginning of this year the Leading Yourself online Workshop.
+I followed this up with the launch of the Leading Yourself online Workshop.
 I took a cohort of people through a three-month programme, with online resources and live video meet-ups.
 The effect was huge ... on all of us ... including on me.
 As the workshop came to a close, people said they wanted to keep the community going.

 The Positive Outlier Academy